-How to Organize a Community Beach Cleanup
+How to Organize a Cleanup

 Before the cleanup

-Gather all the supplies you’ll need including:
+• Gather all the supplies you’ll need including:

-- Reusable trash bags to hold the trash you find
+- • Reusable bags to hold trash

-- Reef-safe sunscreen, even if you live nowhere near the ocean
+- • Reef-safe sunscreen, even if you live nowhere near the ocean

-- A sifter for microplastics
+- • OPTIONAL: A sifter for microplastics

 During the cleanup

-Drink LOTS of water!
+- • Drink LOTS of water!
 Cleaning up is hard work and you need to stay hydrated

 After the cleanup

-Rebag the recovered materials by type or put them in the large receptacles you came prepared with
+• Rebag the recovered materials by type or put them in the large receptacles you came prepared with

 Always check local guidelines before you clean